nest/nestml/doc/nestml_language.rst

 Control structures
 ~~~~~~~~~~~~~~~~~~

-To control the flow of execution, NestML supports loops and
+To control the flow of execution, NESTML supports loops and
 conditionals.

 Loops